detmir/recycli/README.md

 # Use Views or ViewHolders

-In the example earlier we used classes that extend `ViewGroup` or `View` to provide `RecyclerView` with the corresponding view.
-If you prefer to inflate views directly in `RecyclerView.ViewHolder`, your can do it with `@RecyclerItemViewHolder` and `@RecyclerItemViewHolderCreator` annotations.
+In the example earlier, we used classes that extend `ViewGroup` or `View` to provide `RecyclerView` with the corresponding view.
+If you prefer to inflate views directly in `RecyclerView.ViewHolder`, you can do it with `@RecyclerItemViewHolder` and `@RecyclerItemViewHolderCreator` annotations.
 Note that `@RecyclerItemViewHolderCreator` must be a function located in the companion class of `ViewHolder`.

 See the full example below: